 You can get any premium quality, fast-draining potting soil, such as FoxFarm mix, but you need to adjust the soil’s drainage capacity.

 Take one part sand or perlite, (or any other effective draining material).
-Then mix it with two parts well-drained potting soil.
+Then mix it with two parts of well-drained potting soil.
 That mixture produces a highly suitable medium for your aloe vera.

 I always advise my friends and family to purchase the FoxFarm Ocean Forest Potting Soil.
 It’s an exceptionally reliable and high-quality brand of soil.

 Cacti And Succulents Potting Soil For Aloe Vera

 It’s true.
 Most succulent plants love acidic soil, but this isn’t the case with aloe vera.
 Premium brands of this soil are usually pH balanced, which is ideal for this plant.

 These mixes are porous and allow water to drain quickly.
-At the same time, they are rich with nutrients and will allow plants to survive and flourish.
+At the same time, they are rich in nutrients and will allow plants to survive and flourish.

 Many people have reported that their aloe vera plants are happiest in this soil.

 I grow most of my succulent plants in this mix because, when I do, I don’t need to watch them all the time.

 Many high-quality succulent potting mixes are available on the market.